Lean Chicken Breakfast Sausage

 - ½ tsp pepper

 - ¼ tsp red pepper flakes optional

-- Add all ingredients, except chicken in medium bowl.
+- Use a mortar and pestle to coarsely crush the fennel seeds, then add all ingredients, except chicken to a medium bowl.
 Stir to combine.

 - Spray a large skillet with cooking spray, and fry over medium heat for 2 or 3 minutes on each side until the chicken is cooked through.